dafi/jekyll-toc-generator/README.md

     <p>blah blah</p>
     <h2>heading 1.1</h2>

-# Github pages can use plugins
+# Github pages can't use plugins

 If you host your jekyll pages on github you can't run plugins, in this scenario you can use a full javascript solution using [TOC Generator for Markdown](https://github.com/dafi/tocmd-generator)